pegasystems/pega-datascientist-tools/README.md

 # Contributing

 We love feedback.
 If you have interesting analysis plots you would like to share, we are very interested in incoporating them.
 If you developed tools or library functions that may be of interest to others, consider sending us a pull request.
-See [Contributing](https://github.com/pegasystems/pega-datascientist-tools/wiki/Contributing) for guidance on developing the R and Python packages.
+See [Contributing](https://github.com/pegasystems/pega-datascientist-tools/wiki/Contributing) for guidelines.